 My name is Faisal.
 I am a university student and I live in a small town, Bajo.
 My town is located in Luwu regency, South Sulawesi, Indonesia.
-I live with my parents (both my dad and my mum), two cats, lots of chickens and geese .
+I live with my parents (both my dad and my mum), my aunt (my mum's younger sister) and my cousin (my aunt's son).
 However, I am the youngest of the family, so I am the one that is taking care of my parents while all my siblings are away.
 Besides that, I love meeting new people, sharing experiences and becoming a part of their life's journey.

-My parents are very special for me and for other people.
+My parents are very special to me and for other people.
 They are so welcoming and having great smiles to all people.
 For me, my mum is a great cook.
 She can cook lots of different things especially local foods from our town.
 Also, she is a good teacher to anyone who would like to learn how to cook!
 My dad is a retiree.
-He used to work as a teacher at Islamic school.
-He is very passionate to talk and tell story to anyone he firstly meets.
+He used to work as a teacher in an Islamic school.
+He is very passionate to talk and tell any stories to anyone he firstly meets.
 Even he doesn't really speak English but he knows some basic ones, such as; how are you, I'm fine, etc. I learn a lot from him and he is actually my great inspiration!

-I study at Islamic Institute in Palopo, a big city in Luwu regency and an hour away from home.
+I recently study at one of the universities in Palopo, a big city in Luwu regency and an hour away from home.
 I have classes mostly in the morning and usually come to school by a motorbike and sometimes a shared car.
-I finish my classes in the afternoon and go back home for teaching English afterwards.
+I finish my classes in the afternoon and go back home to teach English afterwards.
 I really love the English language and have a passion for sharing my love of English to others.
 It was my passion for teaching that led me to open up my own English class at my home in Bajo.
-In September, 2015, our school for teaching English officially opened and we already have over 4 classes with an average of 13 students per class.
-So far, students ages range from 7 to 19, but hope to expand that to all ages.
+In September 2015, our school for teaching English officially opened and we already have over 4 classes with an average of 13 students per class.
+So far, students' ages range from 7 to 19 but hope to expand that to all ages.

-In addition to the English classes ‘Our Chance’ offers, an environmental program has recently begun.
+In addition to the English classes we offer, an environmental program has recently begun.
 I believe it is important to do what we can to improve our environment.
 While parts of Indonesia have very strong environmental programs, here in Bajo in South Sulawesi Indonesia, we are just getting started.

 Our first step to achieving our environmental goals, with the help of volunteers, has been to educate our students about reducing, reusing and recycling.
-In addition we have even created our own recycle center here at the school, which is the first in Bajo!
-Our new recycling center also includes a composting area that will be used to further enrich the soil of our upcoming organic farm.
+In addition, we have even created our own recycling center here at the school, which is the first in Bajo!
+Our new recycling center also includes a composting area that will be used to further enrich the soil of our organic farm.

 Looking to the future, our hope is to become the premier recycling center in Bajo.
 In addition, we hope to begin community programs where our students will organize trips around our town to clean up the streets and parks, recycling trash found on our land.